-The Broadcasting segment in Québec has to deal with a very competitive environment due to the multiplication of content offering especially for new unregulated subscription video-on-demand services such as Netflix, which have access to international capital to finance their exclusive original content.
+The Broadcasting segment in Québec has to deal with a very competitive environment due to the multiplication of content offering especially for unregulated subscription video-on-demand services such as Netflix, which have access to international capital to finance their exclusive original content.
 Moreover, publicly owned stations benefit from strong financial support from governments, while also maintaining access to the advertising market and funding available for Canadian programming.
-In addition to the larger number of television channels, viewers are increasingly solicited by the Internet and its peripheral services that may attract their interest.
-The negative impact that new media has on the Broadcasting segment is increasingly affecting traditional advertising revenues.
+In addition to the larger number of television channels, viewers are increasingly solicited by the Internet and its peripheral services.
+The negative impact that various digital platforms have on the Broadcasting segment is affecting traditional advertising revenues.

 The quality of its programming, the great popularity of its shows, the reputation for its news and information services and the use of new broadcasting platforms are all factors that help the Corporation maintain its audience ratings and its significant share of the advertising market.
-For the year 2019, TVA Network remained in the lead with its 23.7 market shares, being more than the aggregate market shares of its two main conventional competitors.
+For the year 2020, TVA Network remained in the lead with a 24.2 market share, more than the combined market share of its two main overthe-air competitors.

-(Source: Numeris, French Quebec, January 1st to December 31, 2019, 1-d, 2h-2h, t2+)
+(Source: Numeris, French Quebec, January 1st to December 31, 2020, 1-d, 2h-2h, t2+)